hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 ### Lecture Notes

 + Hopfield Networks
-  + energy-based model: properties deriva from a global energy function
+  + energy-based model: properties derive from a global energy function
   + combposed of binary threshold units w/ recurrent connections between them
   + recurrent network of non-linear units
     + generally very hard to analyze
     + behave in many different ways
       + settle to a stable state
       + oscillate
-      + follow chaotic trajectories that cannot be predicted far into the future unless knowing the srating state w/ infinite precision
+      + follow chaotic trajectories that cannot be predicted far into the future unless knowing the starting state w/ infinite precision
   + John Hopfield's proposal
     + J. J. Hopfield, "[Neural networks and physical systems with emergent collective computational abilities](https://www.pnas.org/content/pnas/79/8/2554.full.pdf)", Proceedings of the National Academy of Sciences of the USA, vol. 79 no. 8 pp. 2554–2558, April 1982
     + existing a global energy function w/ __symmetric__ connections